Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 **Expected result**

-Popup with some informations about recovery mode should be displayed.
+Popup with information about recovery mode should be displayed.

-### VBO005.001  Recovery boot popup confirmation
+### VBO005.001  Recovery boot popup confirmation (firmware)

 **Test description**

-The test checks the functionality of confirming the popup:
-If we press Enter, we should immediately move to the next stages of booting.
+This test aims to verify whether the recovery popup might be confirmed which allows to proceed to the next booting stages.

 **Test configuration data**